Home | Log in | Join Now! | Blog | Contact Subscribe to the InvestEd Forum feed (new threads) via RSS

 We could even have multiple portfolios following different strategies ... although that naturally would lead to more work.

-I'd be willing to use my fund tracking spreadsheet to monitor the performance of the funds and post the status (and stats !!! ) regularly if you like ... but happy for anyone else to do it if they are really keen.
+I'd be willing to use my fund tracking spreadsheet to monitor the performance of the funds and post the status (and stats !!! :D ) regularly if you like ... but happy for anyone else to do it if they are really keen.

-Member
+coopranos Well-Known Member

-Posts: 498
+Posts:

-Location: Perth
+Perth

 I definitely understand that margin calls are not the end of the world, however I suggested that merely as a guidline for this exercise - if a margin call is made it basically means (to me) that you have been riding too close to the line, or did not have adequate capital protection/risk management guidelines in place.
 Given that the portfolio would likely be fully invested at all times, no extra cash is available to inject into the portfolio, a forced sale would mean that we have not done our decision making well enough, and is a good point to stop and learn what lessons we can from such a failure.